pkp/immersion/README.md

 Current version 1.0.0

 This theme was developed and is maintained by the [Public Knowledge Project](https://pkp.sfu.ca/).
+## Description
+The Immersive theme emphasizes the reading experience and offers bold design options such as a full-width header image and per-section color choices.

+The serif typeface, Spectral, conveys a strong artistic personality and is paired with the crisp functionality of Roboto, a sans-serif typeface.

+This theme allows you to display a full-width image in the header.
+When used appropriately, the image and color options can provide a striking aesthetic that will stand out from other journals.
+This effect may work best for arts and culture journals which want to present a more ambitious visual profile.
 ## Installation
 The theme can be installed through **Plugin Gallery** in Open Journal Systems website.